chrisplatorres/exokit-web-docs/_posts/development-guide/2019-09-05-xr-iframe-overview.md

 ---
-title: Reality Tabs Overview
+title: XR Iframe Overview
-description: Learn what reality tabs are from a high-level overview.
+description: Learn what XR Iframes' are from a high-level overview.
 categories:
   - development-guide
 type: Document
 set: development-guide
-set_order: 16
+set_order: 22
 ---

-Reality Tabs are `xr-iframes` which are like `iframes` but will extra spatial attributes like `position`, `scale`, `orientation`.
+XR Iframes (`xr-iframes`) are like `iframes` but with extra spatial attributes like `position`, `scale`, `orientation`.

 ### iframe